 * An edge case: when using the 'Always' setting on a Main category question frequency, it will ask the one main question every single time.

 - Driver question frequency: monthly

 - Subdriver frequency: quarterly

 The above set up would ensure that every month each employee would receive a main group question and a driver question every month.
 This could mean each survey round, but not necessarily.

 For example, it could be that an employee completes one monthly survey very late, and the next monthly survey very early.
 As a result, the difference between the two survey completions is less than 1 month (4 weeks), which means that the algorithm will have already satisfied the required condition for the main question frequency and for the driver question frequencies.
 It will therefore not ask those questions in this round, and perform the same checks again in the next round.

 Using multiple questions on the same driver or subdriver

-When adding custom questions to a core driver or a subdriver, it is important to keep in mind that the question frequency will ensure that one question from that driver or subdriver is asked every X month or quarter, or whichever option is used.
+When adding custom questions to a core driver or a subdriver, it is important to keep in mind that the question frequency will ensure that a question from that driver or subdriver is asked every X month or quarter, or whichever option is used.

 The order of questions

 When answering the survey, question sets will appear in this order: